blackXmask/blackXmask-Showcase/README.md

 ## About

 This repository is a **public showcase** of the BlackXmask platform.
-The **source code is private** due to cybersecurity and security considerations.
+The **source code is private** due to cybersecurity considerations.

-You can **explore the live website** and learn about our features without accessing the source code.
+Explore the live website to see our features in action.

 ---

 ## Connect With Us

 - **Email / Contact:** blackxmask.official@gmail.com

----